 Brief Introduction to Adoption and Fostering

-In this course, we’ll focus most of our attention on domestic infant adoption, but in the final lesson, we’ll cover high-level considerations for intercountry adoption.
-As for the foster process, we have a dedicated course to bring you up to speed.
+In this course, we’ll focus mainly on domestic infant adoption, with high-level considerations for intercountry adoption (which takes place far less often) in the final lesson.
+Foster care, including adopting from the system, is addressed in a separate, dedicated course to bring you up to speed.

-In many cases, parents will face questions about if, and how, to share with their adopted children their birth story.
-As you can see from the data below, adopted children who learned of their birth story at an earlier age tend to record a higher quality of life score as adults.
-We’ll cover issues and degrees of “openness” and the benefits of openness as seen in the data in a later lesson.
+In many cases, adoptive parents face questions about if, when and how to communicate with their children about the first part of their lives, from birth to the time they came into their new families.
+As you can see from the data below, adopted children who learned of their origin story at an earlier age tend to record a higher quality of life score as adults.
+We’ll cover the issues, degrees and benefits of “openness” in a later lesson.

-Ultimately, single women who build their families through adoption tend to believe they encounter similar challenges as women who are co-parenting or married, despite having a likely lower household income and less “built-in” help.
+Single women who build their families through adoption tend to believe they encounter similar challenges to those faced by women who are co-parenting or married, despite having a likely lower household income and less “built-in” help.

-As for LGBTQ parents, their adopted children report exceptionally high levels of feeling welcomed and supported by their parents.
-The data show that while these children may report higher numbers of microaggressions (many of a “moderate” nature), they also possess greater abilities to cope and higher levels of resilience.
+Children in LGBTQ-led adoptive families report exceptionally high levels of feeling welcomed and supported by their parents.
+The data show that these children have to deal with more microaggressions (many of a “moderate” nature), but they also possess greater resilience and ability to cope.